Immaculate faith can make mountains move,

 Divine calligraphy can make rocks float.

-‘My Ram Lila‘ is a cluster of five sister events happening concurrently in an online virtual world for eleven days — from 17 October to 27 October 2020.
-More related events are planned for the period ending 17 November 2020.
+‘My Ram Lila‘ is a cluster of five sister events happening concurrently in an online virtual world for eleven days — from 26 September to 05 October 2022.
+More related events are planned for the period ending 17 November 2022.

 Ramlila, the traditional performance of the Ramayana was inscribed in 2008 (3.COM) on the Representative List of the Intangible Cultural Heritage of Humanity (originally proclaimed in 2005).